Sign In

 His team discovered that feeding babies peanut-based foods early could reduce their future allergy risk by more than 80%.
 The findings were so strong that the medical community changed its entire approach.
 Instead of avoiding peanuts, doctors began to recommend early, small, and safe exposure.

 Since then, the U.S. Centers for Disease Control and Prevention and the American Academy of Pediatrics have updated their recommendations.
-The current guidelines, issued in 2021, say parents should start introducing peanuts and other allergenic foods like eggs and soy between four and six months of age.
-No allergy testing is needed in most cases.
-Pediatricians now suggest small amounts of safe foods such as a thin dab of peanut butter or soy-based yogurt, help the immune system develop tolerance.
+The current guidelines, issued in 2021, recommend introducing peanuts and other allergenic foods between four and six months of age.
+These foods include eggs and soy.
+No allergy testing needed in most cases.
+Pediatricians now suggest small amounts of safe foods.
+Examples include a thin dab of peanut butter or soy-based yogurt.
+These help the immune system develop tolerance.

 However, even with all this strong scientific evidence, some parents and doctors are still unsure about the new approach.
 Surveys show that only about 29% of pediatricians and 65% of allergists regularly follow the updated guidance.